Ambassador Of Norway To Pakistan Calls On Chairman PTA - UrduPoint

 Ambassador Of Norway To Pakistan Calls On Chairman PTA

-During the meeting, matters of mutual interest including investment opportunities for Norwegian technology companies in Pakistan's ICT sector were discussed, said a news release issued here on Monday.
+During the meeting, matters of mutual interests including investment opportunities for Norwegian technology companies in Pakistan’s ICT sector were discussed.

 Chairman PTA also apprised the Ambassador about expansion and digital innovation taking place in Pakistan’s ICT sector.